bi0m3trics/FSCT/README.md

 I have not tested this on Mac.
 If someone with a Mac tests this and it works (or doesn't), please let me know!

+Also, if working in Windows, some of the dependencies (e.g., hdbscan) may require that Microsoft C++ Build Tools be installed.
+It can be downloaded from here: https://visualstudio.microsoft.com/visual-cpp-build-tools/

 If you have any difficulties or find any bugs, please get in touch and I will try to help you get it going.
 Suggestions for improvements are greatly appreciated.